Kelly Kulick: Amateur career

+Overall, Kulick has won 40 medals in international competition.

 Original PWBA Tour

 Kulick began her professional career with the Professional Women's Bowling Association (PWBA), winning the 2001 Rookie of the Year Award.
 She also won the 2003 U.S. Women's Open for her first PWBA Tour title and first major.
 The PWBA folded following the 2003 season.

 PWBA Tour hiatus and competing in the PBA

 After the demise of the PWBA, Kulick began bowling in the PBA Eastern Region.
 In 2005-06, Kulick cashed in 12 of the 14 regional events in which she competed.

 The PBA opened its membership to women in April 2004 after the PWBA folded.
 The PBA Tour switched to an all-exempt field in 2004-05, with 58 bowlers earning full-time exemptions for each season.
 Two women — Liz Johnson and Carolyn Dorin-Ballard — had previously gained entry to PBA Tour events through weekly qualifying.

 On June 4, 2006, Kulick made history by becoming the first female professional bowler to earn a PBA Tour exemption (see PBA Bowling Tour: 2005-06 season).
 This allowed her to compete in every PBA event of the 2006–07 season.
 Kulick was quoted in 2006 as saying, "To be the first woman is huge...words can't even describe the feeling.
 I feel confident I can be a good enough competitor to stay out on Tour.
 My next goal is to make a television show and become the first woman to win a PBA Tour title."
 During the 2006–07 season, however, Kulick only made five cuts, finished 54th in points, and lost her PBA exempt status.
 Kulick was also unsuccessful in her attempt to regain an exemption for the 2007–08 season at the 2007 PBA Tour Trials.

-Kelly rebounded by winning the USBC Queens event in May, 2007.
+Kelly rebounded by winning the USBC Queens event in May 2007.

 In 2008, Kelly won the PBA Senior Ladies and Legends title with Robert Harvey, and won the PBA Women's Series Shark Championship in 2009.